TWA Flight 800 conspiracy theories: Documentary

-On July 17, 2013, the 17th anniversary of the tragedy, the Epix premium TV channel aired the documentary TWA Flight 800, directed by Kristina Borjesson, which alleges that the crash investigation was a cover-up.
-The film highlights extensive eyewitness interviews, with many interviewees directly objecting to publicly described versions of their own descriptions of events.
-It also highlights interviews with investigators who had been involved in the original inquest, six of whom had filed a petition to reopen the probe.
-Their petition was based on eyewitness accounts, radar evidence indicating a possible missile and claims of evidence tampering.
-They dubbed it "The TWA 800 Project".
-Former NTSB investigator Henry Hughes has been quoted that he believes a bomb or a missile caused the crash.
+On July 17, 2013, the 17th anniversary of the tragedy, the Epix premium TV channel aired a documentary entitled TWA Flight 800.
+Directed by Kristina Borjesson, the film alleges that the crash investigation was a cover-up.
+The film features extensive eyewitness interviews, with many eyewitnesses objecting to popular characterization of their recollections; interviews with six original investigators who filed a petition to reopen the official investigation based on eyewitness accounts, radar evidence of missiles, and concerns of evidence tampering; plus former NTSB investigator Henry Hughes, who asserts a bomb or a missile caused the crash.

 Litigation

 On 19 September 2022, the families of 15 victims filed Krick et al v.
-Raytheon Corporation (case 1:22-cv-11032ck, U.S District Court of Massachusetts), alleging the cause of the flight's explosion was the testing of the Aegis Combat System.
-The lawsuit alleges that the defense system fired RIM-66 Standard SM-2 missiles at aerial targets in close proximity to flight paths, resulting in a friendly fire accident.
-The lawsuit then alleges that the Dept. of Defense and the FBI covered up the incident.
+Raytheon Corporation alleging the cause of the flight's explosion was the testing of the Aegis Combat System (Aegis).
+The lawsuit alleges that the Aegis fired RIM-66 Standard type SM-2 missiles at aerial targets in close proximity to commercial flight paths, causing a friendly fire incident which the Department of Defense and the FBI covered up.

-On 12 October 2023, Judge Angel Kelley Boston denied the defendants' request to have the case dismissed.
+On 12 October 2023, the Court denied the Defendants' request to have the lawsuit dismissed.
+The case remains in litigation as of 30 April 2026.